EMLL 27th Anniversary Show: Storylines

 The event featured an undetermined number of professional wrestling matches with different wrestlers involved in pre-existing scripted feuds, plots and storylines.
 Wrestlers were portrayed as either heels (referred to as rudos in Mexico, those that portray the "bad guys") or faces (técnicos in Mexico, the "good guy" characters) as they followed a series of tension-building events, which culminated in a wrestling match or series of matches.
 Due to the nature of keeping mainly paper records of wrestling at the time no documentation has been found for some of the matches of the show.

 Event

 Espectro I was forced to retire a year prior at the EMLL 26th Anniversary Show due to a neck injury.
 At the time he held the Mexican National Light Heavyweight Championship, which was vacated after Espectro I's retirement.
-EMLL held a long tournament with the finals of the tournament being the only verified match on the 27th Anniversary Show.
-The tournament came down to Ruben Juarez defeating Ray Mendoza to lay claim to the championship.
+EMLL held a tournament from May 15th to May 29th 1960, with Ruben Juarez beating El Enfermero in the finals of the tournament.
+His first defence against Ray Mendoza was the only verified match on the 27th Anniversary Show, having initially been mistaken in the records for the final of the tournament.